Akashbana/Porter-delivery-time-estimation/README.md

 * Significant correlation for on-shift partners, busy partners & outstanding orders is with each other and with:
 * hour of the day

+Assumptions:

+Since values have variance at each hour, assuming they follow normal distribution, imputation will be done using mean & std for individual feature